 Even faster than the original Pokémon game sprang to life in the nineties, the newer GO version has ignited another craze for kids on the lookout for cute little creatures from this overwhelmingly popular, global franchise.
 What began as a card game for children over two decades ago has evolved into a GPS driven adventure that has kids all over the world actively hunting down their favorite characters outside.

-One could easily see some pros and cons when it comes to safely playing this modern hide-and-go seek adventure.
+One could easily see some pros and cons when it comes to safely playing this modern hide-and-go seek adventure, especially as it evolves into a major thing where people are starting to play it to win money playing games like it.
 It’s up to parents to be sure their kids aren’t in danger when indulging in this popular game.

 In The Know About Pokémon GO

 For some parents, being completely aware and educated on the newest craze our kids are involved with is almost like learning a foreign language, as is the case of Pokémon GO.
 Basically speaking, this game involves downloading an app and using GPS features found on most smartphones to locate characters.

 Users create an avatar of themselves and once they’ve captured some of these imaginary creatures, they can then “train,” trade and send them into make-believe battles with other gamers.
 Once this was played with cards and it expanded onto the Nintendo platform, but today, participants are excited to capture a character in a “real life” setting in an outdoor environment.

 Along with any online experience, parents should always monitor their child’s behavior on the internet and kids should never play with anyone on the internet they don’t know in the real world.
 Along with this warning, parents should also be cautious when it comes to:

 - Distances: Especially for younger children, they shouldn’t be allowed to wander too far from home or school.

 - Locations: Also known as “Poke Stops,” some of these locations may be inappropriate for youngsters.